What is a Decision Maker?

 How to Find the Decision Maker

-When sales reps start prospecting, they reach out to individuals who would likely use their product or implement it within their team.
-However, these sales prospects aren’t the decision makers.
-The person with the final say is usually a director or vice-president; they’re able to sign cheques and make payments without additional approvals.
+When reps start sales prospecting, they reach out to individuals who would likely use their product or implement it within their team.
+However, these sales prospects aren’t necessarily the decision makers; more than likely, they’re the gatekeepers.
+The person with the final say is usually a director or vice president; they’re able to sign cheques and make payments without additional approvals.

 When prospecting, conduct research to try and find out who the decision maker at the company you’re targeting is.
-LinkedIn is a valuable tool, as you can search through staff at specific companies and analyze their job titles to find the right match.
+LinkedIn or LinkedIn Sales Navigator are valuable tools; you can search through staff at specific companies and analyze their job titles to find the right match.
 Communicate with them directly so you don’t have to jump through hoops trying to find them later.
+Another effective way to find decision makers at accounts is leveraging an automated prospecting tool to mine your territory and ideal customer profile (ICP) and build your list for you.

 You can also look at a company’s organizational structure to determine who a decision maker may be.
 Overall company size will also determine how many decision makers there are: a small company (under 50 staff) will only have one or two, whereas larger companies will have multiple.